jdh8/jdh8.org/_posts/2014-05-05-apparmor-nginx-php-fpm.md

 [<abbr title="discretionary access control">DAC</abbr>][DAC]
 in Un\*x, an AppArmor config lists what a process *can* access.
-An **enforce**d process can only access listed paths; a **complain**ing process emits warning when accessing an unlisted path.
+An **enforce**d process can only access listed paths; a **complain**ing process emits warnings when accessing unlisted files.

 However, there is no default config for [nginx][nginx] and [php-fpm][php-fpm].
-To prevent the web server being hacked, causing *systemic infection*, let's write configs on our own!
-The useful tool `aa-genprof` gets most of the jobs done, but some paths are still missing, especially sockets.
-Therefore, I publish my settings as reference.
+To prevent the webserver from being hacked, causing *systemic infection*, let's write configs on our own!
+The useful tool `aa-genprof` gets most of the jobs done, but some paths, especially sockets, are still missing.
+Therefore, I publish my settings as a reference.

 * Document roots are at /srv/www/\*/.
 * I prefer [Unix domain sockets][Unix socket] to